 When a distant relative dies and names her guardian of a baby girl named Elizabeth, it changes everything.

-She soon realizes that a house filled with leather, glass, and chrome, isn’t exactly baby friendly:
+She quickly realizes that a house filled with leather, glass, and chrome, isn’t exactly baby friendly!

 There are some problems with the roof that become apparent during a snowstorm: